jun-eau/Slipstream/README.md

 #### Q: Does Slipstream modify game files?
 No. It only reads your game path to launch the game.

+#### Q: I'm getting a "version mismatch" error when I try to play online.
+This means your game is out of date.
+Since Slipstream bypasses the launcher, it also bypasses the automatic update check.
+Run the Epic Games Launcher or your launcher of choice to make sure Rocket League is fully updated, then try launching with Slipstream again.

+#### Q: My game is in the wrong language, how do I change it?
+The Epic Launcher normally passes a language argument to the game.
+You can do this yourself in Slipstream's launch options.
+To force English, add `-language=INT`.
+Other common codes include `DEU` (German), `FRA` (French), and `ESN` (Spanish).
 </details>

 <details>